 Elevation: 6667 FT

 If you find yourself visiting June through August, make sure to experience the Wild West Yellowstone Rodeo for some authentic Wild West flavor.
-The Grizzly and Wolf Discovery Center, which is open 365 days a year, is home to several grizzly bears, two packs of wolves, birds and the wonderful Keep Kids program.
-If you're interested in learning about the park's history, the Yellowstone Historic Center is a must see.
+The Grizzly and Wolf Discovery Center is home to several grizzly bears, two packs of wolves, birds and the wonderful Keep Kids program.
+If you're interested in learning about the park's history, the Yellowstone Historic Center will tell you all about it.
 For the more adventurous, the Yellowstone Aerial Adventures ropes and zip line will test your skills!

 Bringing to life the days of the Wild West, the Smoking Waters Mountain Man Rendezvous is a living-history encampment recalling the 1800s with period dress, primitive living, entertainment, demonstrations and seminars.
 Purveyors of period trade goods, including bead and leatherwork, sell their wares.
 Traditional competitions such as tomahawk and knife throws, and primitive bow shooting bring sport to the festivities.
 Listen to cowboy poetry and storytelling to learn a bit about life in a time gone by.
 Open-fire cooking, musical entertainment and seminars will give you a true feel of how it felt to live, work and trade in days past.